-The right to engage in expressive activities in particular locations on the Bridgewater State University campus is largely a function of the character and location of the property where the speech occurs.
+The right to use particular locations on the Bridgewater State University campus is largely a function of the character and location of the property where the speech occurs.
 There are three kinds of "forums" on campus: the public or "traditional" forum, the "limited forum," and the "non-public forum."

 As defined below, public forum areas are generally available for speeches and demonstrations between 9:00 a.m. and 5:00 p.m.
 Monday through Friday.
-Except as further provided below, the use of these areas for speaking, demonstrating, and other expressive activities must be approved at least 24 hours in advance by the university's chief of police or their designee.
+Except as further provided below, the use of these areas for speaking, demonstrating, and other forms of expression must be approved at least 24 hours in advance by the university's chief of police or his or her designee.

-Other areas of the campus and other times occasionally may be used for expressive activities.
+Other areas of the campus and other times are occasionally used for speeches and demonstrations.
 Such activities in these limited forum areas must be approved by the chief of police or designee at least 48 hours in advance.

 1. Definitions and Locations of Public, Limited Public, and Non-Public Forums a.

-Public Forums b.
-Limited Public Forums
+Public Forums